-Bwindi Forest National Park-Gorilla Trekking Destination in Uganda
+Bwindi Forest National Park: Budget Gorilla Trekking Tours in Uganda

 Bwindi Forest National Park consists of over 160 species of trees, ferns, birds, butterflies, endangered species of Mountain Gorillas and is located south west of Uganda.

 The park occupies an area of 32000 ha with unique bio diversity though, around 1932, it was split into two different parts referred to as the crown Forest reserves that consisted of the northern block called the Kayonza Crown Forest Reserve and the southern block called the Kasatora Crown Forest Reserve.

 These were joined together hence forming the Impenetrable Central Crown Forest that occupied an area of 298 sq kms.
 In 1964, the reserve became a home to many wildlife species for example the endangered species of Mountain Gorillas and this was referred to as the Impenetrable Central Forest Reserve.

 After its establishment, the Batwa people were affected due to their displacement in order to provide protection to the endangered species of Mountain Gorillas through conservation for future generations.

 In April 1993, Gorilla tracking became a very prominent activity and in 1994, it was included on the World Heritage List.

 How to get to Bwindi Forest National Park